 🗝 Drive and persistence lead to success.

-But everybody was once a beginner who knows little or even nothing at all.
+But everybody was once a beginner who knew little or nothing.

 🗝 It's time to shift our mindset to, "There are obstacles, but they will not stop me from moving forward!"

-A brutal truth: Some people are never going to be good at something.
-People can try hard, but sometimes the path might be a wrong pursuit for them.
-Not everybody can be an NBA player even if they want to.
+A brutal truth: Some people will never be good at something.
+People can try hard, but sometimes the path might be the wrong pursuit.
+Not everybody can be an NBA player, even if they want to.

 "Bad advice.
 Winners quit all the time.
 They just quit the right stuff at the right time."